jaccz/jaccz.github.io/index.md

 layout: default
 ---

 Hi there, I'm Jacek, a software engineer at Microsoft.
-Previously, I worked on Windows, was a staff member at Microsoft Research.
+Previously, I worked on Windows and was a staff member at Microsoft Research.
 Currently, I'm working on <a href="https://www.microsoft.com/en-us/research/project/tools-for-software-engineers/">Microsoft's engineering system</a>.

 I am interested in the engineering process and tooling but in particular all aspects of verification e.g.
 <a href="http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.104.1145&rep=rep1&type=pdf">testing</a>,